josephmsmith/Re-Former/README.md

 This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.

-Important notes regarding versions as well as personal notes.
+This contains important notes regarding the current versions as well as personal notes.
 Feel free to use however you need.
+Consider this a referesher or guidelines whenever you're creating a new form.
+Notes are intentionally short on README and a bit more extensive in the code.

-* Ruby 3.2.2
+* Ruby Version: 3.2.2
+* Rails Version: 7.1.2
 * Using asdf, direnv 2.33, nodejs 14.20

 ## Section 1 - Set up backend